South African authors cont | South African Publishing companies cont

 We have published 1 book by Donal McCracken:

-Teddy Luther's War - R185.00
+Teddy Luther's War

 Donal McCracken

-was born and educated in Ireland.
+Was born and educated in Ireland.
 Having been dean of humanities for many years, he is a senior professor of history in the Centre for Communication, Media and Society at the University of KwaZulu-Natal in Durban.

 His books include Gardens of Empire: Botanical Institutions of the Victorian British Empire (University of Leicester Press/Cassell), MacBride's Brigade: Irish Commandos in the Anglo-Boer War (Four Courts Press), Forgotten Protest: Ireland and the Anglo-Boer War (Ulster Heritage Foundation), Saving the Zululand Wilderness: An Early Struggle for Nature Conservation (Jacana) and Inspector Mallon: Buying Irish Patriotism for a Five-Pound Note (Irish Academic Press).
 He is editor of the series, Southern African-Irish Studies.